Frequently Asked Questions

 - Newnham Residence lobby

-Starbucks at Newnham: A+ Building in Minkler Atrium and outside the main cafeteria.
+Starbucks at Newnham Campus: Building A in Minkler Atrium, and Building D, 1st floor, outside the Cafeteria.

 Where are the Counselling and Accessibility Offices?